OrchardForexTutorials/220327_fractal_rsi_macd_robot/README.md

 indicator as a trend filter and to change the entry criteria from a buy stop / sell stop to entering on close of a breakout candle

+The Orchard Framework is available as a separate repository at https://github.com/OrchardForexTutorials/framework_3

+This code is for education and entertainment purposes only, it is not to be used for live trading.

 ### License

 The project is released under [GNU GPLv3 licence](https://www.gnu.org/licenses/quick-guide-gplv3.html),